Dyspepsia

 Please note, this management does NOT treat the condition itself.
 It may mildly help with the symptoms, and even then has insufficient evidence to back up this claim at present.

-Recommendation: Weakly in favor (there is no available scientific evidence that shows that osteopathy alone may help with treating dyspepsia)
+Recommendation: Weakly in favor (there is limited evidence that osteopathy alone may help with dyspepsia)

 Grade of Evidence: Low quality of evidence